inesWebGameDev/inesWebGameDev/README.md

 - 👋 Hi, I’m @inesWebGameDev
 - 👀 I’m interested in video games, books, programmation
-- 🌱 I’m currently learning video game programming with unity and unreal engine 5
+- 🌱 I’m currently learning game programming with unity and unreal engine 5
 - 💞️ I’m looking to collaborate on any project

 <!---